jeayin/MavenProj/README.md

-# MavenProj for Maven Learning!
+# MavenProj for Maven Learning! updated with Nexus build repository